Crazy Fun Things to Do in Japan I Can’t Stop Talking About (+ itinerary!)

 If you are traveling to more than two cities in Japan, you will most likely save money if you buy a JR Pass.
 Find out if a JR Pass is worthwhile for your trip.

-10. Glimpse Mount Fuji
+9. Glimpse Mount Fuji

-Seeing Mount Fuji in all her glory is at the top of many travelers’ Japan bucket lists, and for good reason – this iconic mountain is almost synonymous with Japan and is truly incredible to see in person.
+Seeing Mount Fuji in all her glory is at the top of many travelers’ Japan bucket lists, and for good reason.
+This iconic mountain is almost synonymous with Japan and is truly incredible to see in person.

-Best places to see Mount Fuji:
+Best places to see Mount Fuji

 On a clear day, you can glimpse Mount Fuji in the distance throughout Tokyo.
 However, if you want a closer up view, here are some of the most iconic:

-- Hakone: This small town situated on Lake Ashin is a great place to see Mount Fuji and relax in an onsen at one of the many guesthouses.
+• Hakone: This small town situated on Lake Ashin is a great place to see Mount Fuji and relax in an onsen at one of the many guesthouses.

-Insider Tip: While in Hakone, be sure to eat the famous black eggs.
+• Insider Tip: While in Hakone, be sure to eat the famous black eggs.
 They have been hard-boiled in the nearby hot springs and are said to lengthen your life by 7 years.
 We shall see!

-- Five Lakes region: Like the name infers, this region covers 5 lakes, all of which have fabulous views of Mount Fuji.
+• Five Lakes region: Like the name infers, this region covers 5 lakes, all of which have fabulous views of Mount Fuji.

-- Fujiyoshida: If you want a view of where Fuji is set against an urban cityscape in a nature-meets-city juxtaposition, this is the nearest town to the mountain and makes a really unique sight.
+• Fujiyoshida: If you want a view of where Fuji is set against an urban cityscape in a nature-meets-city juxtaposition, this is the nearest town to the mountain and makes a really unique sight.
 The iconic photo from this city is on Honcho Street.

-11. Try a Japanese photo booth
+11. Take a Japanese cooking class

 12. Wander through a bamboo forest